carlaterboven/listen_to_air_pollution/documentation.md

 So far, I have developed five different sonification concepts.
 But more detailed feedback and comparison between the concepts would be desirable.
 This information can be obtained in a user study, where the product is tested in practice.
 The study is only planned this semester.
 Conducting the user study is part of the future work.

 The goal of the user study would be to compare the concepts and improve the user experience.
-Points of interest are the pleasence and the informativeness of the sound.
+Points of interest are the pleasantness and the informativeness of the sound.
 Furthermore, I would like to get feedback if an introduction to the sonification concept is needed in the beginning.
 General advice from the user regarding the project and the device could be collected at the end of the survey.

 In general, I would like to ask each participant to walk with the sensor and headphones in the ears for about 5 minutes (or longer).
 After each walk, the user will be asked to fill in the questions about the respective concept in a study questionnaire.